-Oxford was mercurial in nature...brilliant...scandal-prone...tempestuously prominent in the court of Queen Elizabeth (1533-1603) where he had certain archrivals whom he lampooned in some of his works, including plays performed before royal gatherings.
-In effect he made his adversaries laughingstocks in front of the queen and the entire royal court.
+Oxford was mercurial in nature...brilliant...scandal-prone...tempestuously prominent in the court of Queen Elizabeth (1533-1603) where he had certain archrivals whom he lampooned in some of his plays performed before royal gatherings.
+Skillfully he made his adversaries villains, or laughingstocks, in front of the queen and the entire royal court.
 Sometimes he even satirized the queen herself, which we believe she tolerated and even enjoyed because she was fond of him.
 But all this could only work as "inside jokes".
-Disclosure of courtier Oxford as the playwright would have enabled gossipy outsiders to put 2 plus 2 together easily to figure out who he was making fun of, which might have subjected targeted nobles to derision far and wide...not to mention, the monarch!
-Therefore Oxford's identity as author had to be suppressed absolutely in favor of, supposedly, William Shakspere of Stratford-upon-Avon, a harmless ordinary citizen, businessman and sometimes theater investor and actor but who, so far as we know, never set foot in the royal court.
-Remarkably: certain influential family members of embarrassed courtiers gained control over Oxford's plays and other works after his death in 1604.
+Not only was it taboo for nobles like Oxford to author works under their own names, but also, disclosure of Oxford as the playwright would have tipped off gossipy outsiders to put 2+2 together easily to figure out who he was making fun of, which might have subjected targeted courtiers to derision far and wide...not to mention, the monarch!
+Therefore Oxford's identity as author had to disappear absolutely in favor of, supposedly, William Shakspere of Stratford-upon-Avon, a harmless ordinary citizen, businessman and sometimes theater investor and actor but who, so far as we know, never set foot in the royal court.
+Remarkably: certain influential family members of embarrassed courtiers gained control over the plays and other works by Oxford after his death in 1604.
 Evidently they could tell the works were exceptional and might be very profitable to finance as a print run, but also they were fiercely determined to protect their loved ones' posthumous reputations permanently.
 Therefore, even though Oxford was now no longer living, they avidly preserved and reaffirmed the authorship myth right up through publication of the "Shakespeare" First Folio in 1623.